randomdrake/nasa-apod-desktop/README.md

 Installation:
 =====
-* Place the file wherever you like and chmod +x it to make it executable
+* Place the file wherever you like and `chmod +x` it to make it executable
 * Ensure you have Python installed (default for Ubuntu) and the PIL and lxml packages:
-* pip install -f requirements.txt or sudo apt-get install python-imaging python-lxml
+* `pip install -f requirements.txt` or `sudo apt-get install python-imaging python-lxml`
+  * pip may have trouble installing PIL, if so run `pip install PIL --allow-external PIL --allow-unverified PIL`
 * Set the defaults in the file

 Defaults: